aheirich/AMI2/doc/existing_clients.md

 ### LineFit

-LifeFit has 4 plotting modes.
+LineFit has 4 plotting modes.
 Every mode selects source channels, fit method, and plot type.
 The plots themselves look the same as for the Env modes.

 <table style="width:100%">